DigiCare Insurance

 Regulated Plan A minimum hospital cover per insurance year

 Plan A is the medical insurance every non-EU national needs to register with the Cyprus Civil Registry and Migration Department.
 It is also the cheapest mandatory insurance product anyone living in Cyprus has to hold, far less than private health insurance, and usually less than the cheapest car insurance policy.
-The pricing is simple: a flat €170 per person per year for any age until 70, and €270 per person per year once the insured is 70 or over.
+The pricing is age-banded: €150 per person per year for adults and children under 62, then €210, €245, €270, €315, and €430 as the insured moves through the older age bands.

 This page focuses on the price tag itself.
 For the full coverage breakdown, the documents accepted at the immigration counter, and the difference between Plan A and full private health insurance, see our complete guide to immigration medical insurance in Cyprus.
 Below: typical premiums by age, what affects the premium, and where to buy a compliant policy without overpaying.